Adobe CC 2019 Licensing and Activations

 - More info

-Moreover, even though all university people have an Adobe Enterprise ID linked to their NetID, now only staff and faculty have free access to the CC 2019 apps.
-Staff and faculty simply need to request WebStore to grant their Adobe Enterprise ID access to the apps using this WebStore offer.
+For staff and faculty to activate their free access to the CC apps, they must request WebStore to grant their Adobe Enterprise ID access to the apps using this WebStore offer.

-- The student may purchase a personal license for $185 from this WebStore offer.
+- The student may purchase a personal license from this WebStore offer.

-- The student may use CC 2019 apps in designated, pre-licensed computer labs for instructional use only.
-Students still need to sign into the Adobe framework.
+- The student may use the CC platform in designated, pre-licensed computer labs.
+Students still need to sign into the CC platform on these computers.

 If a computer has CC 2019 apps installed you can expect to see sign-in prompts when opening CC apps for the first time on that computer.
 If you've signed in to activate CC apps on two computers already, signing into a third will prompt you to de-activate one of the previously activated computers.
 Computers that have been activated will not require any further sign-ins, unless you deactivate them or manually sign out afterward.